 Common diseases Of the Muscular System

-There are many types of common diseases of the muscular system which include:
+There are several common diseases associated with the muscular system, including:

 Central Core Disease

-Th disease effects eye movement it can upset balance, mobility, speech and also swallowing.
+Progressive Supranuclear Palsy: This form affects eye movement, balance, mobility, speech, and swallowing.
 It is also known as Steele-Richardson-Olszewski syndrome.

 View all messages